goodyear77/tethered_iphone_raspberry_pi/README.md

 # tethered_iphone_raspberry_pi
 How to setup Internet sharing with an iPhone and raspberry pi

+View below with "source blob" in Github to get correct formatting.

 1. Install Raspian on raspberry pi
 2. Update and upgrade system: **sudo apt update & sudo apt upgrade**
 3. Install usb handler to connect iPhone: **sudo apt install usbmuxd**